blythechan/chocobobDiscordBot/commands.md

   - `/givefeathers category user` or `/givefeathers category voicechannel`
   - 5 minute cooldown enforced.
   - Description: Recognize server participation or general good heartedness by giving a Chocobo Feather to one or more users.

+- Remove User's Feathers
+  - `/featherconfig user`
+  - Restricted to server administrators only.
+  - Description: Removes all feathers associated with a user, but it will not remove any applied feather roles from a user.

+- Change Feather Limit
+  - `/featherconfig setlimit`
+  - Restricted to server administrators only.
+  - Example: Combat:War Lord:34
+  - Description: Changes the necessary feather limit before a user can receive the category's associated role.

 ### FFXIV
 - Free Company Stats Card